lyfkyle/robotics_algorithms/README.md

 # robotics_algorithms

-This repository contains algorithm related to robotics.
-They are organized into field of state estimation, planning, control.
+This repository contains algorithms related to robotics for personal learning purpose.

 ## Requirement

-Python 3.7
+Python 3.10
 numpy
 scikit-learn

 ## How to use

-Run respective test script.
+Run respective script under example folder